-Dr. Michael J. Neufeld is a Senior Curator in the Division of Space History.
-He served as Chair of the Division from January 2007 to January 2011.
-Born in Edmonton, Alberta, Canada, in 1951, he received history degrees from the University of Calgary and the University of British Columbia, before getting a Ph.D. in Modern European History from The Johns Hopkins University in 1984.
-After teaching at various universities in upstate New York, Dr. Neufeld came to the Museum in 1988 as the A. Verville Fellow, and held Smithsonian and National Science Foundation fellowships in 1989-90.
+Dr. Michael J. Neufeld is a Senior Curator in the Space History Department.
+He served as Chair of the department from 2007 to 2011.
+Born in Edmonton, Alberta, Canada, he received history degrees from the University of Calgary and the University of British Columbia, before getting a Ph.D. in Modern European History from The Johns Hopkins University in 1984.
+After teaching in upstate New York, Dr. Neufeld came to the Museum in 1988 as the A. Verville Fellow, and held Smithsonian and National Science Foundation fellowships in 1989-90.

 In 1990, Dr. Neufeld became a curator in the Museum's Aeronautics Division, where he remained until early 1999, specializing in World War II history and German World War II aircraft.
 After transferring to the Space History Division, he took over early missile and rocket collections and Mercury and Gemini spacecraft.
 He has led, or contributed to, several Museum exhibits, including Air Power in World War II, Apollo to the Moon, and the Pioneers of Flight Gallery.
 He was also extensively involved in the creation of the McDonnell Space Hangar at the Museum's Steven F. Udvar-Hazy Center.
 He is lead curator of Destination Moon, which includes a travelling exhibit of the Apollo 11 Command Module Columbia from 2017-2019, and a new exhibition gallery in the Museum to open about 2021.